-The following academic regulations apply to all students in the Stockbridge School of Agriculture.
-It is the responsibility of all students to adhere to them.
-All regulations require interpretation; however, students who feel that extenuating circumstances warrant an exception to any of the following regulations should discuss their situation with the Stockbridge School Director.
-The following academic regulations apply to all students in the Stockbridge School of Agriculture.
+Undergraduate Academic Policies -- The following academic regulations apply to students in the Stockbridge School of Agriculture.
 It is the responsibility of all students to adhere to them.
 All regulations require interpretation; however, students who feel that extenuating circumstances warrant an exception to any of the following regulations should discuss their situation with the Stockbridge School Director.
 The University's official policlies are updated yearly.

-Academic Honesty Policy All members of the University community must participate in the development of a climate conducive to academic honesty.
+Academic Honesty Policy -- All members of the University community must participate in the development of a climate conducive to academic honesty.
 While the faculty, because of their unique role in the educational process, have the responsibility of defining, encouraging, fostering, and upholding the ethic of academic honesty, students have the responsibility of conforming in all respects to that ethic.
-The Stockbridge School adheres to the policy of academic honesty.

 The student will be unable to register or pre-register for any subsequent semester until the administrative withdrawal is resolved.
 Notification of administrative withdrawal will be sent through the mail.